laspy/laspy/doc/source/tut_background.rst

 LAS 1.4 introduces a byte sized classification field, and this is interpreted as an integer.
 For information on the interpretation of the Classification Byte field, see the LAS specification.
-This dimension is accessable in laspy as simply :obj:`laspy.file.File`.classification for files which make the field available.
+This dimension is accessible in laspy as simply :obj:`laspy.file.File`.classification for files which make the field available.
 In files without the full byte classification, this property provides the 4 bit classification field which becomes "classification_flags" in 1.4.